 - Women do go out partying by themselves though, especially in Palermo and Recoleta.
 So you can definitely join ’em and go for it yourself.
 But just make sure you’re able to get home ok.
 Don’t get crazy drunk as losing your senses can lead to some pretty bad situations.

 - Go out with other travellers.
 Find yourself a cool, social hostel that fits what you’re looking for, check-in to a female-only dorm and get chatting to other backpackers.
-Obviously, you should read reviews before you book – especially those written by other solo female travellers.
-It will help get a feel for a place.

 - Don’t wander around down deserted, unlit streets at night time.
-Even in the day, it’s not going to be the best idea to be doing this sort of things.
+Even in the day, it’s not going to be the best idea to be doing this sort of thing.
 Stick to busy, well-trodden roads – and try to look confident whilst you’re doing so, even if you don’t feel it.

 - Make a scene, if needed.
 If you really feel uncomfortable with the way a man – or anybody – is acting towards you, make a scene.
 Kick up a fuss and find help.

 - Avoid telling people details of your travel and/or any personal details.
 Questions like this may seem innocent but can actually cause problems down the line, so be sensible and sparing with the information you’re giving out to strangers.